Diversity and Inclusion

 Promoting active roles through the recruitment and optimal allocation of human resources from a global perspective

-We are promoting active roles for a wide diversity of talented people by accepting trainees from group companies outside Japan, embracing movement across regions and actively accepting and employing internships from universities overseas.
-In order to enable foreign personnel to play an active role, internal manuals in Japan have been translated into English, and Japanese language training and other programs have been implemented.
+We are promoting active roles for a wide diversity of talented people by accepting trainees from group companies outside Japan (Internal Company Training), embracing movement across regions and actively accepting and employing internships from universities overseas.
+In order to enable company members from other countries to play an active role, internal manuals in Japan have been translated into English, and Japanese language training and other programs have been implemented.

-We are continuously implementing new measures in order to further facilitate active roles for a wide diversity of talented employees, and endeavor to keep improving in the future.
+We are continuously implementing new measures in order to further facilitate active roles for a wide diversity of talented company members, and endeavor to keep improving in the future.

 Responding to sexual diversity (LGBTQ + community)